 Grab a deck of cards and have a game of Go Fish.
 You’ll need to practice your strategy and observation skills to work out who has the cards you need!
 Find out how to play here.

-Gather your fellow PIs in front of the telly for some top detective films – try Nancy Drew (2007) for the young detectives or Knives Out (2019) for the big investigators.
+Gather your fellow PIs in front of the telly for some top detective films – try Nancy Drew (2007) for the young detectives, or Knives Out (2019) and its sequel Glass Onion (2022) for the big investigators.
 If you’ve got a little more time on your hands before your next assignment, hunker down and get nostalgic with a Poirot TV show marathon.

 If you’d rather curl up with a good book, Murder Most Unladylike (Robin Stevens, 2016) is a great read to get younger sleuths ready for their next case.
 In the Woods (Tana French, 2007) will keep the adults entertained, while The Ashes of London (Andrew Taylor, 2017) mixes history, mystery and crime-solving goodness.